hugoQ1/go-epik/documentation/en/faqs.md

 ### Are there any other implementations of Filecoin?

 Yes!
-Check out the [go-filecoin](https://github.com/filecoin-project/go-filecoin#filecoin-go-filecoin) implementation, which is fully interoperable with Lotus!
+Check out the [go-filecoin](https://github.com/filecoin-project/go-filecoin#filecoin-go-filecoin) implementation, which is fully interoperable with epik!